 This course will offer a professional capstone experience, including a required internship experience.
 Students will prepare client case presentations based upon their observations during their internship.
+An internship is required prior to taking PSY 401 (PSY 399) and a second internship is required for this course, which is counted with the four credit requirement.

-PSY-101; PSY-201; PSY-399; Senior status.
-Fee \$30.
+PSY-101; PSY-201 or PSY-301; PSY-399; Senior status.